ariviom/cobble/memory/progress.md

 ## Current Status

 Implementation in progress with core data flow working via server proxies and virtualized table.
-Needs owned persistence, sorting, and export features to reach MVP.
+Owned persistence is implemented; remaining to reach MVP are sorting and export features.

 ## Known Issues / Risks